natmwong/pokemon-team-creator/START_HERE.md

 ## 🎮 Using the App

+### Step 1: Sign Up / Login
+Create an account or log in with your email

-### Step 1: Select Pokemon
+### Step 2: Select Pokemon
-Click Pokemon cards on the left (0-6 total)
+Click Pokemon cards on the left to add them (0-6 total)
+- Click the ✕ button to remove a Pokemon
+- Search by name using the search box

-### Step 2: Enter Strategy
+### Step 3: Enter Strategy
-Type what you want: "make it bulkier", "optimize for speed", etc.
+Type what you want in the Team Strategy text area
+Examples: "make it bulkier", "optimize for speed", "counter water types"

-### Step 3: Generate Team
+### Step 4: Generate Team
 Click "Generate Team" button
+- Watch the spinner while AI generates recommendations
+- Press ESC or click Cancel if you change your mind

-### Step 4: View Results
+### Step 5: View Results
-See:
+See detailed recommendations in the modal:
 - Suggested Pokemon to add
-- Movesets for each
+- Movesets for each Pokemon with types and purposes
-- Held items
+- Held items with reasoning
-- Team strategy
-- Tips and advice
+- Team composition and synergy
+- Overall strategy explanation

+### Step 6: Save Your Team
+Click "Save This Team" to store it
+- Enter a team name (required)
+- Add a description (optional)
+- Team saves to your account

+### Step 7: Manage Saved Teams
+Go to "My Teams" page to:
+- View all your saved teams with Pokemon images
+- Click "Load This Team" to edit it again
+- Rename teams with the ✏️ button
+- Delete teams with the 🗑️ button

-**That's it!** The AI handles the rest.
+**That's it!** The AI handles all the heavy lifting.

 ---